Small-Fish-Dev/small-fish-dev.github.io/src/blogs/shootandbuild_ctf.md

 All of this shouldn't be a problem anymore, since we natively support MagicaVoxel .vox format now.
 It is worth mentioning that .vox has bunch of it's own weird issues, so if you're importing a map with rotated objects, be prepared that it will likely import incorrectly.
 This file format is pretty confusing in some parts.

-This a nice step towards providing a good environment for creating new custom maps by the community.
+This a nice step towards providing a good environment for creating community maps.
 In the near future we also plan to convert maps from s&box game resource definitions to prefabs, which should make a few specific things easier to use.

 <Heading title="Input Glyphs" caption="by ceitine & wheatleymf" />
 <Img src="input_glyphs.png" />